nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 of those deleted, so in order to show them in the same order as the input, all the details are first extracted out before deletion.

 **For example:** <br>
+Similarly, in a list with only 3 contacts, `delete 1 2 3` will now be allowed.

-`delete 1 2 3` extracts the information out of Person 1, Person 2 and Person 3 according to the last shown list.<br>
+First, information about Person 1, Person 2 and Person 3 will be extracted according to the last shown list.<br>
-Person 3 gets deleted first followed by Person 2, then Person 1.
+Then, Person 3 gets deleted first followed by Person 2, then Person 1.
 This ensures correctness in the deletion process.

-The Sequence Diagram below illustrates the interactions within the Logic component for the execute("delete 1 2 3") API call.
+The Sequence Diagram below illustrates the interactions within the Logic component for the `execute("delete 1 2 3")` API call.

 ![Interactions Inside the Logic Component for the `delete 1 2 3` Command](images/DeleteMultipleSequenceDiagram.png)